Manitoba Historical Society

 Educator.

-Born at Bracebridge, Ontario on 24 February 1891, son of Herbert Mayes, he came to Manitoba at an early age where he attended Pierson School, and later the Portage la Prairie Normal School and Central Normal School.
+Born at Bracebridge, Ontario on 24 February 1891, eldest child of Herbert Mayes (c1864-1912) and Maria Fennell (1868-1941), he and his family came to a Manitoba farm around 1898.
+He attended Pierson School and later the Portage la Prairie Normal School and Central Normal School.
 He taught at North Antler School (1914-1915) then attended Brandon College.
 In 1916, while still a college student, he enlisted in the Canadian Army Medical Corps and served in France during the First World War.

 He died at Yorkton, Saskatchewan on 14 June 1969 and was buried in the Yorkton Cemetery.